makob/weewx-docker/README.md

 ## Running the image

-Please run this as a non-root user.
-For example
+Please run this via docker-compose:

 ```
-/usr/bin/docker run --rm --net=host \
-  -u 1000:1000 \
-  -v /etc/localtime:/etc/localtime:ro \
-  -v /etc/timezone:/etc/timezone:ro \
-  -v /etc/passwd:/etc/passwd:ro \
-  -v /run/mysqld/mysqld.sock:/run/mysqld/mysqld.sock \
-  -v /home/user/.ssh:/home/weewx/.ssh \
-  -v /home/user/archive:/home/weewx/archive \
-  -v /home/user/public_html:/home/weewx/public_html \
-  -v /home/user/weewx.conf:/home/weewx/weewx.conf \
-  makobdk/weewx4:latest
+UID=`id -u' GID=`id -g` USER=`whoami` docker-compose up
 ```

-Replace the `1000:1000` and `user` with the appropriate username/ids for your system.
+Set the UID, GID and USER variables to whatever is appropriate for your system.

-Alternatively, if you use systemd on your host system have a look at the `weewx4.service`.
-This is intended as a user service file.
+You can use the `weewx4.service` file as a systemd user unit file.
+Please check that the paths are correct.

+Do have a look at the `docker-compose.yml` file to see what volumes are mapped in (there are quite a lot of them).

-You can copy out the default configuration once the container is running with `docker cp <CONTAINER_ID>:/home/weewx/weewx.conf default-weewx.conf` so you don't start completely from scratch.
+You can copy out the default configuration once the container is running with
+`docker cp <CONTAINER_ID>:/home/weewx/weewx.conf default-weewx.conf`
+so you don't start completely from scratch.

 Note that if you don't map in the `public_html`, `archive` and `weewx.conf` volumes, WeeWX will use the default configuration which is basically to run in simulator mode.

 The `passwd` volume map is needed for rsync; rsync requires the current user to have an entry in /etc/passwd.
-Use `getent passwd
-$USER` if you want expose a more limited set of users to the container.
+Redirect `getent passwd $USER` to a file and mount that if you want to expose a more limited set of users to the container.

-Finally, the `mysqld.sock` volume mapping is needed when WeeWX is told to connect to a localhost MySQL server which apparently is interpreted as 'use a unix socket'.

 ## Building the image